ssm0801/django-food-delivery-app/README.md

    - Login with any mobile number + OTP (1234)
    - Create a new booking with pickup and delivery addresses
    - Wait for admin to assign a delivery partner
-   - Chat with delivery partner once assigned
+   - **Real-time WebSocket chat** with delivery partner once assigned
-   - Track booking status updates
+   - Track booking status updates in real-time

 2. **Admin Journey:**
    - Login with admin credentials